 Interesting fact: Asian Koel lay their eggs in crows’ nests, which raise the hatchlings as their own.

-16) Grey-bellied owl monkeys
+16) Grey-bellied Night Monkeys

 The next animal in this list of Animals that eat Fruits or Frugivore Animals is the Grey Bellied Owl Monkeys.
 Primarily a frugivore, they feed on quite a diverse variety of fruits.